Relational Mission

 • Each week during your usual grocery trip, simply purchase one extra nonperishable food item to put into your bag (i.e. canned goods, rice, beans, pasta, peanut butter, macaroni and cheese, cereal, etc.)

-• On the 2nd Sunday of February, April, June, August, October, and December, you will leave your full green bag in the bed of Shelley Aistrup’s pickup truck in the church parking lot, and Shelley will deliver the bags to the Food Bank of East Alabama the next Monday.
-Pickup dates in 2024 are Feb.
-11, April 14, June 9, Aug.
-11, Oct.
-13 and Dec.
-8.
+• On a Pickup Sunday, leave your full green bag in the bed of Shelley Aistrup’s red Chevy pickup truck in the church parking lot, who will deliver to the Food Bank of East Alabama that Monday.

 • At drop-off, pick up a new bag and repeat the process.